Facebook Pixel Photography Lighting Equipment: The Essential Guide

 Flashgun/speedlight

-Flashguns are small lights that mount on top of your camera.
+Flashguns are small lights that are mounted on top of your camera.
 They are highly portable, and some come with reasonably high power outputs.
 Although flashgun versatility is ultimately limited by size and power output, they are still an extremely useful tool for any photographer interested in off-camera lighting.
 They’re also less expensive than dedicated studio strobes.

 speedlight mounted to a flash stand